dariye/pd/README.md

 static directories using [`now`](https://zeit.co/now).
 Under the hood, they make use of the [`serve`](https://github.com/zeit/serve) library.

 I reused a lot of the code from this awesome library [`micro-gallery`](https://github.com/andreasmcdermott/micro-gallery).
-Inspiration also came from @rauchg's blog and work with the [Zeit](https://zeit.co) team.
+Inspiration also came from @rauchg 's blog and work with the [Zeit](https://zeit.co) team.

 Check out other awesome things others have built using [`micro`](https://github.com/amio/awesome-micro).